-'Share subscription' is used to record the share subscription monies received before a share placement has closed and shares issued.
+'Share subscription' is used to record the share subscription monies received before a share placement has closed and shares issued, less any share issue costs incurred for the share placement to reporting date.

-'Option reserve' is used to recognize the value of stock option grants prior to exercise or forfieture.
+'Option reserve' is used to recognize the value of stock option grants prior to exercise or forfeiture.